UbiquityRobotics/learn/doing_more/rviz.md

-#Using Robot and Workstation Together
+# Using Robot and Workstation Together

-Once you have a working workstation you will want to make them work together
+Once you have a working workstation and a working robot you will want to make them work together

 Make sure you've changed the hostname